 Now that the world is connected, the Internet is becoming more accessible to international travelers.
 However, it is also becoming more accessible to hackers, who can access your internet activity on public wifi hotspots while you are traveling.
 They can potentially steal your login info and credit card numbers.

 The good news is that you can keep your information safe by using a virtual private network (VPN) when you travel.
 VPNs make you anonymous while online, so no one can track your activity.
-A subscription is only a few bucks a month and you can use it both at home and abroad.
+A subscription is only a few bucks a month (many providers are often offering various VPN discounts for subscriptions) and you can use it both at home and abroad.
 The following is an excellent breakdown of all the different options available: https://proprivacy.com

 Pack A Doorstop Alarm